ARTS & CRAFTS

 We have food everyone will enjoy!

-First Baptist will offer their free pancake breakfast from 8:30-10 a.m.
+First Baptist will offer a free pancake breakfast from 8:30-10 a.m.!

 The Hall Museum has so much support.
-We are especially thankful for our friends who cook for the museum at the Cherohala Skyway Festival!
+We are thankful for our friends who cook for the museum at the Cherohala Skyway Festival!
 A & A Meat will be grilling thick slices of bologna on grilled Texas toast with grilled onions or grilled cheese sandwiches.
-Raby's Diner is back with homemade chili, gourmet loaded hot dogs, loaded nachos, and Frito pies.
 Cristal's Kitchen will cook pinto beans over an open fire and serve with cornbread and relish.
 Slim’s Burger Joint with offer burger and cheese burger baskets with all the southern fixins including French Fries and Mozzarella sticks!

-There will be smoked BBQ on site, along with other favorite foods!
+There will be food trucks on site including smoked BBQ and so many other favorite foods!

-For dessert, try funnel cakes, kettle corn, popcorn, gourmet caramel apples, cotton candy, sno cones, dole whips, mini bundt cakes & a wide variety of baked goods from the Tellico Plains Junior High School Bake Sale!
+For dessert, try funnel cakes, kettle corn, popcorn, gourmet caramel apples, cotton candy, sno cones, & a wide variety of baked goods!

 All ages will step back in time in the Living History areas.
 There will be demonstrations and games showing life of the early settler and Cherokee in the early 1800s.
 Learn about the favorite games of the Cherokee, beading and corn husk doll making!
 Interact with 18th Century camps and taste dishes cooked over an open fire.
 A Long Hunters camp will have all the camping equipment used by these early frontiersman as they crossed the Appalachian mountains into the American frontier.
 Watch how a Native American flute is made and listen to live Native American flute music.
 Learn more about the Cherokee in our area and their removal through forced treaties and later forced removal through the Hall Museum's displays in building 1 and the Tennessee Trail of Tears booth.

-Learn to use a cross cut saw at the Benton MacKaye Trail Association’s booth, watch a grist mill as it grinds corn into cornmeal, a sugar cane mill juice sugar cane, use a corn sheller, make your own rope, learn about blacksmithing and watch iron ore smelting throughout the day!
+Learn to use a cross cut saw at the Benton MacKaye Trail Association’s booth, watch a grist mill as it grinds corn into cornmeal, use a corn sheller, make your own rope, learn about blacksmithing and watch iron ore smelting throughout the day!
 Early settlers will be sewing on a treadle sewing machine, weaving, quilting, grinding herbs, blowing fox horns, and “calling” turkeys!